akka/akka-edge-rs/examples/iot-service/README.md

 Running
 ---

-To run via cargo, first `cd` into this directory and then:
+To run via cargo, first `cd` into the `backend` directory and then:

 ```
 mkdir -p /tmp/iot-service/var/lib/confidant